 Class-group lessons delivered on campus

-Good knowledge of basic microeconomics and basic game theory as developed in Bachelor courses is a pre-requisite for this course.
+A good knowledge of basic microeconomics and game theory as developed in the Emit courses taken during the first term is a pre-requisite for this course.
 Yet, because students have different backgrounds and preparation levels, the course aims to be self-contained.
-The lectures provide additional technical background to successfully attend this course.
+The lectures provide the additional technical background to successfully attend this course.

 Innovation is a key component of success for large incumbent firms as well as for new entrants.
-A large part of the innovation process involves transacting with other firms (collaborating and forming alliances to expand resource bases, knowledge bases, and capabilities across organizational boundaries) and incentivizing knowledgeable individuals within the firm.
+Large part of the innovation process involve transacting with other firms (collaborating and forming alliances to expand resource bases, knowledge bases, and capabilities across organizational boundaries) and incentivizing knowledgeable individuals within the firm.
 The aim of this course is to provide students with analytical frameworks to assess innovation-based strategies within and between firms, in both entrepreneurial and established firms.
-The course focuses on the development and application of conceptual and formal models rooted in the main theoretical developments in the fields of management, strategy, and organizational economics.
+The course focuses on the development and application of conceptual models rooted in the main theoretical developments in the fields of management, strategy, (organizational) economics, and entrepreneurship.

 Part I – Interfirm relationships:

 Part II – Intrafirm relationships: